Quick Answer

 Know-your-customer (KYC) always applies; suitability applies only when a recommendation is made.
 Recommendations to retail customers (natural persons for personal use) fall under Regulation Best Interest (Reg BI); institutional recommendations stay under the FINRA suitability rule.
 Reg BI has four obligations; suitability has three cumulative obligations.
 Form CRS is delivered to retail investors so they can compare firms.

-The whole unit on one sheet: which standard applies to whom, the three suitability layers, Reg BI's four obligations, and the numbers the exam loves.
+The whole unit on one sheet: which standard applies, the three suitability layers, and Reg BI's four obligations.

-- KYC rule: always on, every account, whether or not a recommendation is made.
+- KYC rule: always on, every account, recommendation or not.
 Gathers essential facts to service the account, follow special-handling instructions, know each person's authority, and comply with the rules.

 - FINRA suitability rule: triggered by a recommendation; governs non-retail (institutional) recommendations.